Sanding is a crucial step of woodworking that cannot be skipped over, though you would like to.

 - Finally, use 220 grit sandpaper and go over the legs once again.
 This will make sure they are as smooth as possible.
 Be sure not to sand too hard and instead use a light touch.

-Though sanding round table legs and grooves can be difficult when compared to sanding flat areas, there are some techniques you can modify to help you out.
+Though sanding round table legs and grooves can be challenging compared to sanding flat areas, some techniques can be modified to help you out.

 For starters, you can cut the sandpaper into strips and then move them back and forth to sand and shape an area.